 Ben Smeets, Professor

-Ben Smeet’s main research interests are cryptography, coding theory, digital switching theory, and data compression.
+Ben Smeets' main research interests are cryptography, coding theory, digital switching theory, and data compression.
 His interests focus particularly on research problems that interrelate cryptography, information theory and coding.
-Recent work considers various security aspects and implementation work for mobile phones as well as research on secure execution environements, hypervisors, and security solutions for near field communication.
+Work in the past two decades considers various security aspects and implementation work for mobile phones as well as research on secure execution environements, hypervisors, and security solutions for near field communication.
 Recent research is much focussed on trusted and confidential computing and the design of revocation schemes that are pratical in cloud native based telco networks,